 Jazz Ensemble is based on the Indiana Academic Standards for High School Instrumental Music.
 Students taking this course develop musicianship and specific performance skills through group and individual setting for the study and performance of varied styles of instrumental jazz.
 Instruction includes the study of the history, formative, and stylistic elements of jazz.
 Students develop their creative skills through improvisation, composition, arranging, performing, listening, and analyzing.
 A limited amount of time outside of the school day me be scheduled for rehearsals and performances.
 In addition, a limited number of public performances may serve as a culmination of daily rehearsal and musical goals.
 Students must participate in performance opportunities outside of the school day that support and extend the learning in the classroom.
-Student participates must be concurrently taking Intermediate Concert Band.
-Students are REQUIRED to participate in performance opportunities, outside of the school day, that support and extend learning in the classroom.
+Student performance opportunities, outside of the school day, that support and extend learning in the classroom.